l1siki-dev/okinawa_gametheory/docs/11_Future/01_Solution.md

-# Future of Okinawa: Creative Digital Island.
+# Future of Okinawa: Creative Digital Island without Aid.

 We have talked enough about the problem.
 Let’s talk about the future.